Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Setup

 \section{Setup}

 Our framework is based on \citet{sprumont2018belief,sprumont2019relative}.
-Let $\Omega$ be a set of \textit{states of nature}, and assume that $\Omega$ is infinite.
-We refer to a subset of states as an \textit{event}.
-The set of potentially feasible outcomes is denoted by $\mathbb{X}$.
-We assume that a set $X$ of \textit{feasible outcomes} is a countable subset of $\mathbb{X}$, and its cardinality is at least two.
-The collection of sets of feasible outcomes is denoted by $\mathcal{X}$, that is, $\mathcal{X}$ is the set of countable subsets $X$ of $\mathbb{X}$ such that $|X| \geq 2$.\footnote{Let us introduce the standard notation here.
-For any set $A$, $|A|$ denotes the cardinality of $A$.
-In addition, $\mathbb{R}$ ($\mathbb{R}_{+}$ and $\mathbb{R}_{++}$, respectively) denotes the set of real numbers (nonnegative real numbers and positive real numbers, respectively).
-The set of natural numbers is denoted by $\mathbb{N}$. }
+Let $\Omega$ be an infinite set of states of nature.
+We refer to a subset of $\Omega$ as an \textit{event}.
+The infinite set of potentially feasible outcomes is denoted by $\mathbb{X}$.
+We assume that a set $X$ of \textit{feasible outcomes} is a finite subset of $\mathbb{X}$ and that its cardinality is at least two.
+The collection of sets of feasible outcomes is denoted by $\mathcal{X}$, that is, $\mathcal{X}$ is the set of finite subsets $X$ of $\mathbb{X}$ such that $|X| \geq 2$.